-DYNASTY League Baseball Online allows you to join either a 54 or 162 game Greatest Team league over a six month period.
+DYNASTY League Baseball Online allows you to join a 162 game Greatest Team league over a six month period.

 Below: New “View Roster and Player card” feature allows you to view a teams roster and player cards before you join a league or tournament.

-You will be able to select your favorite Greatest Team from a field of 83 different Greatest Teams from 1924 – 2010 and play in the matching ball park.
+You will be able to select your favorite Greatest Team from a field of 83 different Greatest Teams from 1924 – Present and play in the matching ball park.

 Each week you will be able to play your series live vs. your opponent.
 If you can’t make the scheduled date and time you can reschedule for a different date and time later in the week.
 If your opponent has not shown up at game time and has not sent a reschedule request you have three options with the opponent missing dialog: